Team

 - Association for Chemoreception Sciences (AChemS)

-- 2015: “Women, Men, Emotions: Influence of Gender and Sex Hormones on Emotional Processes”
+- 2015: “Women, Men, Emotions: The Influence of Sex and Sex Hormones on Emotional Processes”

-41st Conference "Psychology and the Brain", Frankfurt (with Prof. C. Merz) - 2013: “Olfaction in Everyday Life: Chemosensory Communication, Social Learning, and Olfactory Disorders”
+41st Conference Psychologie und Gehirn, Frankfurt (with Prof. C. Merz) - 2013: “Olfaction in Everyday Life: Chemosensory Communication, Social Learning, and Olfactory Disorders”

-55th Conference of Experimental Psychologists, Vienna (with Prof. C. Dobel) - 2011: “The Influence of Gender and Sexual Orientation on Human Olfaction”
+55th Conference of Experimental Psychologists (TeaP), Vienna (with Prof. C. Dobel) - 2011: “The Influence of Gender and Sexual Orientation on Human Olfaction”

-21st ECRO Congress, Manchester (with Dr. M. Sergeant), Member of Scientific Organizing Committee
+21st ECRO Congress, Manchester (with Dr. M. Sergeant), Member of the Scientific Organizing Committee

-- 2020: Following the Nose!
-How Human Chemosignals Influence Reproduction
+- 2020: “Always Follow Your Nose!
+How Human Chemosignals Influence Reproduction”

-Joint Symposium DGRM + AGRBM, Düsseldorf - 2019: Following the Nose!
-Communication via Human Body Odors
+Joint Symposium of DGRM + AGRBM, Düsseldorf - 2019: “Always Follow Your Nose!
+Communication via Body Odors in Humans”

-NeuroRad, Frankfurt; Human Chemosensation Meeting, Dresden - 2017–2010: Invited Talks at HHU Düsseldorf, RUB Bochum, and University Hospital Dresden
+NeuroRad, Frankfurt; Human Chemosensation Meeting, Dresden - 2010–2017: Invited lectures at Heinrich Heine University Düsseldorf, Ruhr University Bochum, and University Hospital Dresden

 - University Hospital Carl Gustav Carus Dresden – Prof. Dr. Thomas Hummel